Robust heavy-tailed versions of generalized linear models with applications in actuarial science: Robust heavy-tailed versions of GLMs

 \section{Robust heavy-tailed versions of GLMs}

 In this section, we present our proposal to gain in robustness in statistical analyses based on GLMs.
-We start in \autoref{sec:model} with an alternative model definition and next discuss theoretical properties characterizing the robustness of the approach in \autoref{sec:properties}.
+We start in \autoref{sec:model} with an alternative model definition and next discuss theoretical properties characterizing the approach in \autoref{sec:properties}.